thestark77/nodejs-typescript-boilerplate/README.md

-# Node.js TypeScript Boilerplate
+# Node.js TypeScript Express Boilerplate

-This is a boilerplate project for setting up a Node.js application with TypeScript, ESLint (Standard), and Prettier.
+This is a boilerplate project for setting up a Node.js application with TypeScript, ESLint (Standard), Prettier, validations with Zod, error handling and Express with CORS.

 ## Features

 - Node.js
 - TypeScript
+- Express with CORS
 - ESLint with Standard configuration
 - Prettier for code formatting
+- Validations with Zod
+- Error handling

 ## Getting Started